splittingfield/scourgify/README.md

     run storage_account containername file1 file2 file3

-Creates a new container (or adds to an existing one) the files file1,file2,file3
+Creates a new container (or adds to an existing one) the files file1,file2,file3.

+There is nothing really special about this going to Azure.
+Adding imports will allow writing files to about any blob store supported by jclouds.